andyschwab/andyschwab.github.io/DESIGN.md

 - Headline: **"Human-centered technology & operations."** (former eyebrow promoted to headline; "change" rejected as jargon; former headline "Technology and operations, built around people" demoted to the intro punchline).
 - Structure: **compressed** to three sections + footer — Intro (centered portrait + kicker + headline + prose snapshot + punchline), The work, Connect.
 No separate header bar.
 Dissolved the standalone Approach, Background-list, and Writing sections.
 - Background: a **prose snapshot**, not a résumé list; verifiable specifics carried as inline links.
+- No specific current project named (the AI access-control platform is future work, not shipped); the Technology blurb states the stance instead.
+- Intro headline and snapshot share one width to avoid a visual mismatch; the headline-restating punchline was removed.
 - Services: **two** facets (Technology — software & AI; Operations & leadership), not three.
 AI integration and software development merged; convictions reduced to one line.
 - Aesthetic: calm editorial; Atkinson Hyperlegible Next + IBM Plex Mono accents.
 - Accent color: desaturated **evergreen** (not slate/blue).